-If you do not want the NSLA to disclose directory information from your child's education records without your prior written consent, you must notify the NSLA in writing at the time of enrollment or re-enrollment.
+If you do not want LCER to disclose directory information from your child's education records without your prior written consent, you must notify LCER in writing at the time of enrollment or re-enrollment.
+If you do not wish for your child to be included in LCER media or public relations, you may fill opt out at any time using the Media Release Form available in the school office.

-Please notify the Principal at: (909) 386-2300.
-A copy of the complete Policy is available upon request at the main office and also located on the LCER website.
+Please notify the Principal.
+A copy of the complete policy is available upon request at the main office and also located on the LCER website.